d-bharadwaj/d-bharadwaj.github.io/content/pages/cv.md

 cv_pdf: pdf/Dhanvi_Bharadwaj_Resume.pdf
 toc:
   sidebar: left
-description: Click the icon to the right to download a PDF version of my resume.
+description: Click the icon to the right to download a PDF version of my resume!
 ---